emaphp/backbone.async/README.md

  * then / catch

 <br/>
+Wrapper methods like *Async.Collection::update* and *Async.Collection::delete* behave as expected.
 For example, when removing a model through *Async.Collection::delete* callbacks are invoked in the following order:

  * before:delete
- * before:destroy
+ * before:destroy (Model)
  * success / error
- * after:destroy
+ * after:destroy (Model)
  * after:delete
  * complete
  * then / catch